Why Become a Nurse?

 Nurses Provide Quality Patient Care

-Additionally, numerous studies have found that registered nurses who hold a BSN degree or greater lead to better patient outcomes, explaining the push for healthcare providers to require or strongly encourage all new nurses to have a Bachelor of Science in Nursing degree.
+Additionally, information on Magnet Organizations have found that registered nurses who are part of a 100% BSN-educated workforce experience better patient outcomes, higher job satisfaction and lower rates of burnout, explaining the push for healthcare providers to require or strongly encourage all new nurses to have a Bachelor of Science in Nursing degree.

-• Are you able to think clearly in stressful situations?
+- Being able to think clearly in stressful situations

-Overall, it is important to remember that critical thinking and creative problem-solving are as important as empathy when it comes to sharing your gifts as a nurse and serving your community.
+Overall, it is important to remember that empathy and a positive attitude are often just as important as critical thinking and creative problem-solving when it comes to sharing your gifts as a nurse.